saieva/saieva.github.io/about.markdown

 I am the developer of MettleCVE, a vulnerability lookup tool for iPhone that's available for download from the [Apple App Store][MettleCVEAppURL].

-I am a Mentor with NYU's Tandon School of Engineering [Management of Technology Graduate Degree Program][NYUMoTURL].
+I am a active Mentor in [NYU's Tandon School of Engineering Management of Technology Graduate Degree Program][NYUMoTURL].

-My professional bio is here on [LinkedIn][SaievaLinkedInURL].
+I work independently and I am available to join your project as a Technical Advisor or Software Consultant.
+I am reasonably current in several programming languages and infrastucture automation technologies and I can complement a team as an individual contributor when required.

+I am experienced in training dozens of teams and managing hundreds of projects using Agile methodologies such as Scrum, Extreme Programming, and Lean.
+I can fill an interim leadership role for your most important application and IT initiatives as a CIO or CTO.

+If you're looking for someone to bring simplicity, repeatable predictability, and long-term regularity to your most difficult technology initiatives, contact me on [LinkedIn][SaievaLinkedInURL].

 Regards,